Post-incorporation checklist

 Quick answer

 After incorporating, founders should confirm the formation record, registered agent, EIN path, founder stock, 83(b) posture, bank setup, tax calendar, cap table, annual report and franchise tax obligations, and document storage.
-SparkLaunch should route those tasks into one company record so nothing important lives only in email or memory.
+SparkLaunch routes those tasks into one company record so nothing important lives only in email or memory.

 What founders are asking at 11pm